Opportunities For Women In Automotive Skilled Trades

 Education And Training

-Women may also face barriers to accessing education and training in skilled automotive trades.
-For example, some schools or apprenticeship programs may be less welcoming to female students or may not offer flexible schedules that accommodate women’s family or caregiving responsibilities.
+Women face barriers to accessing education, for example, some schools or apprenticeship programs may be less welcoming to female students or may not offer flexible schedules that accommodate women’s family or caregiving responsibilities.

-They can build networks and connections within the industry, and advocate for themselves and other women in the field.
+Despite these obstacles, there are several possibilities for women in the specialized crafts of the automotive skilled trades.
+There is a rising need for people with specialized knowledge and skills as the sector develops and concentrates more on technology and innovation.
+They can build networks and connections within the industry and advocate for themselves and other women.
 Additionally, many organizations and resources are available to support women in skilled automotive trades, including mentorship programs, networking groups, and scholarships or grants for women pursuing education or vocational training in the industry.

 automotive field